braze-inc/growth-shares-lambda-user-csv-import/README.md

 # User Attribute CSV to Braze Ingestion

 This serverless application allows you to easily deploy a Lambda process that will post user attribute data from a CSV file directly to Braze using Braze Rest API endpoint [User Track](https://www.braze.com/docs/api/endpoints/user_data/post_user_track/).
-The process launches immediately when you upload a CSV file to the AWS S3 bucket.
+The process launches immediately when you upload a CSV file to the configured AWS S3 bucket.
 It can handle large files and uploads.
-However, it is important to keep in mind that due to Lambda's time limits, the function will stop execution after 12 minutes.
+However, it is important to keep in mind that due to Lambda's time limits, the function will stop execution after 10 minutes.
 The process will launch another Lambda instance to finish processing the remaining of the file.
 For more details about function timing, checkout [Execution Times](#execution-times).

 ### CSV User Attributes